apoorvagnihotri/big-little-net/README.md

 ## Training

 Training is controlled by various options, which can be passed through the command line.
 The defaults can be looked at, in the file [``utils/options.py``](https://github.com/k0pch4/big-little-net/blob/master/utils/options.py).
-Try running for the help menu:
+Try running below, for the help menu:
 ```sh
 python3 train.py --help
 ```